 More Tips for Saving Water at Home

 Install a foot tap.
 Rather than using the traditional, ubiquitous twist-knob taps, you can install a foot pedal which you press to control the flow of water.
 Using such pedals helps reduce water consumption by as much as 50 percent.

 Attach a shower head to tap fittings.
-Installing a shower head on your tap may seem like an outrageous notion but trust us on this one.
+Installing a shower head on your tap might sound a bit strange, but trust us on this one.
 It is a common misconception that high-pressure, high-volume water is needed to clean tough dirt and grease from dishes.
 In fact, what is more effective is using a wide water spray rather than heavy water volume which of course can be achieved through the use of a shower head.
 Fitting a water-saving showerhead to your tap will still give you enough water and spray to clean effectively, meaning you use less water even when washing the tough stuff.

 Bring a bucket.
 A peek into any bathroom in Australia provides a handy water-saving tip from the inhabitants of the driest continent on the planet - place a bucket in the shower.
 These buckets are placed under the showerhead to catch all that excess water that normally goes down the drain while you wait for the water to heat up.